 If residue has thickened inside, your water heater may be less efficient.
 This may cause higher energy expenses and likely damage to your equipment.

 Losing water is the leading cause of a failing water heater.
 If you observe water around your tank, you’re more than likely dealing with a leak and could risk major water damage to your house.

 Getting no hot water whatsoever is clear proof of a problem.
 But erratic water temperature is often disregarded as a problem.
 This might possibly signify mineral deposits have developed and your heating element must be corrected or replaced.

 If you’re receiving zero or very little hot water, there may be a problem with the pilot light.
 If you’re not confident how to repair the pilot light, reach out to our technicians at 954-736-4314 in Fort Lauderdale.
 While some homeowners can reignite the pilot light themselves, it can be risky if you’re apprehensive of how to light it.

 If you smell natural gas, don’t try to restart the pilot.
 Get a hold of your local energy provider as soon as possible.

 - Water Heater Age

 The average life span of a domestic water heater with correct maintenance is 10–12 years.
-Although your outdated water heater isn’t having any concerns, it’s an increased threat of a harmful leak.
+Although your water heater isn’t having any concerns, it could be at an increased threat of a harmful leak.